Strategy Guide

 How are the techniques ranked by difficulty?

 Essential (forced queens, row/column elimination, line locks) covers easy and medium puzzles.
-Intermediate (diagonal adjacency, band locking) shows up on 9×9–10×10 boards.
-Expert (hypothetical and deep hypothetical) is only needed on the hardest puzzles.
+Intermediate (diagonal adjacency, group locks) shows up on 9x9 and 10x10 boards.
+Expert (testing a queen and following test chains) is only needed on the hardest puzzles.

 Ready to apply what you learned?